 Putting Fallibilism to Work (forthcoming) in Normativity: Epistemic and Practical.
 OUP.

-Defeat, Testimony, and Miracle Reports (forthcoming) in Knowledge, Belief, and God: New Insights in Religious Epistemology.
+Hume, Defeat, and Miracle Reports (forthcoming) in Knowledge, Belief, and God: New Insights in Religious Epistemology.
 OUP.

 Divine Hiddenness: Defeated Evidence (forthcoming) Philosophy.